what3words/w3w-arcgis-experience-builder-widget/README.md

 - A copy of this widget `what3words`.

 ## Installation and Configuration
-Clone the sample repo into your Experience Builder Client root folder and restart your watcher.

-- Deploy the widget by copying the `what3words` folder and its contents into your ArcGIS Experience Builder installation's `client/your-extensions/widgets/` folder;
+- Deploy the widget by copying the `what3words` folder and its contents into your ArcGIS Experience Builder installation's `client/your-extensions/widgets/` folder and restart your watcher;

 - Run both [ArcGIS Experience Builder server](https://developers.arcgis.com/experience-builder/guide/install-guide/#server-install) and [ArcGIS Experience Builder client](https://developers.arcgis.com/experience-builder/guide/install-guide/#client-install) in 2 separate terminals;